-BRAT: Is an acronym for Bananas, Rice, Apples and Toast.
+BRAT: Is an acronym for Bananas, Rice, Apples, and Toast.

 The diet does not need to consist of only these foods, and depending on the severity of your nausea, vomiting, or diarrhea, you may need to introduce solids back into your diet over the course of a few days.

 First six hours: In the immediate six or so hours after vomiting has stopped, it is best to give your stomach a rest.
-Following a period of one to two hours, suck on a hard candy or popsicle (no chewing).
+Following a period of one to two hours, suck on hard candy or popsicle (no chewing).
 Then progress to ice chips or sips of water if nausea persists.

 First 24 hours: (Day One) Gradually add clear liquids if the vomiting has ceased.
 Beginning with a sip or two every ten minutes is a good way to start.
-Suggestions include water, apple juice, flat soda, weak tea, jello (in liquid or gelatin form), broth or bouillon (clear based from non-greasy soup).
+Suggestions include water, apple juice, flat soda, weak tea, jello (in liquid or gelatin form), broth or bouillon (clear base from a non-greasy soup).
 If symptoms of nausea or vomiting return, begin the process again, taking nothing by mouth for an hour or so.

 Day Two: Begin to add bland foods like bananas, rice, applesauce, crackers, cooked cereals (Farina, Cream of Wheat), toast and jelly.